Who is Hedgehog on the Masked Singer?

 Is Hedgehog Jason Manford?

-Comic and presenter Jason Manford is a foremost contender for Hedgehog in line with some viewers.
-The Manchester-born comedian has appeared on varied panel reveals and commenced presenting BBC One’s new recreation present First & Final this yr.
+Comic and presenter Jason Manford is a major contender for Hedgehog in accordance with some viewers.
+The Manchester-born comedian has appeared on numerous panel reveals and commenced presenting BBC One’s new sport present First & Final this yr.

-Manford is many viewers’ guess for the woodland creature on account of his musical talents – he’s launched a studio album and appeared in The Producers, Guys and Dolls and Chitty Chitty Bang Bang.
-He’s at present starring within the UK tour of Curtains.
+Manford is many viewers’ guess for the woodland creature as a result of his musical skills – he’s launched a studio album and appeared in The Producers, Guys and Dolls and Chitty Chitty Bang Bang.
+He’s presently starring within the UK tour of Curtains.

-Some followers are pointing to Manford’s operatic voice and his position of Adolfo Pirelli – a murdered character – in a 2012 manufacturing of Sweeney Todd as proof that he’s Hedgehog.
+Some followers are pointing to Manford’s operatic voice and his function of Adolfo Pirelli – a murdered character – in a 2012 manufacturing of Sweeney Todd as proof that he’s Hedgehog.

 Nonetheless, when requested on Twitter by a viewer whether or not he was behind the masks, Manford replied with: “Nah I’m too busy!” and a blowing-a-kiss emoji.

 Usually I don’t take note of actuality kind programmes however The Masked Singer has me hooked with all of the detective stuff.
-Hedgehog seems like Jason Manford, full with an operatic voice and Salford accent.
+Hedgehog feels like Jason Manford, full with an operatic voice and Salford accent.
 Pre-recorded too.
-Comic and died in Sweeney Todd almost hour in.
+Comic and died in Sweeney Todd practically hour in.

 — Oliver Douglas (@ODouglas_Writer) January four, 2020